Effective Stabilized Self-Training on Few-Labeled Graph Data: Our Method and Analysis

 \subsection{Theoretical Analysis}

-The semi-supervised node classification problem studied in this paper naturally fits the \textit{transductive learning} setting, since all labeled and unlabeled data in the input graph $\graph$ are known and no more new data will be added \cite{el2009transductive,kipf2016semi}.
-In the following, we analyze the problem from the perspective of \textit{gradient descent}, to theoretically explain the issues discovered in Section \ref{sec:empiricalanalysis}.
+The semi-supervised node classification problem studied in this paper naturally fits the \textit{transductive learning} setting, since all labeled and unlabeled data in the input graph $\graph$ are known, and no more new data will be added \citep{el2009transductive}.
+In the following, we analyze the problem from the perspective of \textit{gradient descent}, to theoretically explain the findings made in Section \ref{sec:empiricalanalysis}.

 Under the \emph{ideal case} where we have the labels of \textit{all} nodes in $\vertice$ (the population), given a classifier $\classifier(\graph,\theta)$ with output probability vectors $\bF_i$ for all nodes $v_i$ in $\vertice$, the population loss $\losspop$ is computed as follows.
 Ideally, the objective is to minimize $\losspop$ by evaluating \textit{population gradient} $\nabla_{\theta} \losspop$, and find optimal parameters $\theta^*$.